thedavidmeister/xoroshiro128/README.md

 ```
 LOG: '"benchmarking xoroshiro128.state/rand"'
+LOG: '198.56'
+LOG: '"benchmarking xoroshiro128.state/rand as xoroshiro128.xoroshiro128/long->unit-float"'
-LOG: '290.325'
+LOG: '3715.5350000000003'
 LOG: '"benchmarking cljc-long.core/native-rand"'
-LOG: '9787.36'
+LOG: '9810.575'
 LOG: '"benchmarking Math.random"'
-LOG: '18.715000000000146'
+LOG: '20.904999999998836'
 ```

 These numbers seem to wobble by around +/- 20% on subsequent runs.

-We can see that xoroshiro128+ is ~16x slower than `Math.random` but it's a bit "apples vs. oranges" as `Math.random` produces floats between [0, 1) and xoroshiro128+ produces `goog.math.Long` objects across the full 64 bit integer range.
+We can see that xoroshiro128+ is ~10x slower than `Math.random` but it's a bit "apples vs. oranges" as `Math.random` produces floats between [0, 1) and xoroshiro128+ produces `goog.math.Long` objects across the full 64 bit integer range.

-We see ~290ns per call (0.29s for 1 000 000 calls) in CLJS vs. ~25ns per call in CLJ.
+We see ~200ns per call (0.29s for 1 000 000 calls) in CLJS vs. ~25ns per call in CLJ.
 This puts the JVM at around 10x faster than JS for this particular use-case.
 This is also another "apples vs. oranges" comparison as the JVM and JS runtime environments are obviously very different.

 To get "apples to apples" timings within JS (and to seed `rand`) I created a "native random long" function that works exactly like the internals of `random-uuid`, but stops halfway to return a single `goog.math.Long` instead of a full UUID: